qwx9/chrab/README.txt

 Usage
 =====

+To re-run the entire pipeline, including dependency installation and data fetching, run run.sh.

-To create the directory tree and download/convert used data, run init.sh.
+To only create the directory tree and download/convert used data, run init.sh.

-To count elements along the reference genome, run count.sh.
+To only count elements along the reference genome, run count.sh.

+To only create the plots based on the count dta, run plot.R using Rscript.

 Files